The Discovery Plan

 So we told the founder another story.

-This is why we don’t ask for “ten groups.”
+This is why we don’t ask for “ten channels.”
 Ten gives you a sample.
 A sample gives you plausible stories.
 But the truth lives in the whole city.
 And the moment you see the whole city, you stop guessing.

 Of course, a map alone isn’t enough.
 The first week is messy—an honest kind.
 You notice who should see what.
-You notice which groups still pretend they matter.
+You notice which channels still pretend they matter.
 You notice where tasks get lost when someone says “Noted” but means nothing by it.
 This is where our Forward-Deployed Engineer (we call them an FDE) quietly becomes your local guide.

 They do unglamorous work: naming things, tuning rules, asking your team, “Is this the moment a task should be created?” and “Who should own it?”
 They make the agents more useful.
 It’s a small difference on paper and a big difference in the room.
 Because AI, like a new teammate, doesn’t help you on day one just because it’s smart.
 It helps you because it has been taught your way.

-The FDE teaches chetto to learn your way.
+The FDE teaches Chetto to learn your way.

 People ask us why the Discovery Plan is paid when it’s refundable.
 The short answer is: paid conversations are clearer.

 It encourages the rhythm that makes it work.
 Materials arrive.
-The champion has the authority to pull in the right groups.
+The champion has the authority to pull in the right channels.
 Our team blocks off the right hours.
 It signals partnership, not a passing demo.
 If we don’t deliver the value we agree on, the fee is returned—because Discovery should pay for itself.

 We use a simple test for ourselves: would you recommend this to a friend running a team like yours?
 If the answer isn’t a quick yes, we’re not done.
 We tune.
 We remove noise.
 We rewrite a rule so the “Maybe”s become “Assign to Priya.”